Skip to main content

 " Kya??"
 She looked at him wide-eyed.

-" Haan ab Dekho, humare purvaj used to have 25 30 wives, jo we can't!
+" Haan ab Dekho, humare purvaj used to have 25 to 30 wives, jo we can't!
 Ek adha affairs to banta hai!"

 " Haww how dare you?
 Kyun karoge tum?"
 She narrowed her eyes.